B-GAP: Behavior-Rich Simulation and Navigation for Autonomous Driving: Introduction

-There is considerable work on classifying driver behaviors or style in traffic psychology~\cite{quartz-article, sa1,sa2,sa3,schwarting2019social}.
-In most cases, driving style is defined with respect to either aggressiveness~\cite{fazeen2012safe,doshi2010examining} or fuel consumption~\cite{corti2013quantitative,manzoni2010driving}.
-Many recent methods have been proposed to classify the driving behaviors using trajectories~\cite{rohanref3,ernestref10,cmetric} and use them for predicting the vehicle's trajectory~\cite{chandra2020forecasting,li2019learning}.
-On the other hand, recent techniques for action prediction and navigation are based on reinforcement learning that tend to learn optimal policies with suitable rewards for collision handling, lane changing and following traffic rules.
-One of our goals is to extend these learning methods to account for driver behaviors.
+There is considerable work on classifying driver behaviors or styles in traffic psychology~\cite{quartz-article, schwarting2019social}.
+In most cases, driving style is defined with respect to either aggressiveness~\cite{doshi2010examining} or fuel consumption~\cite{corti2013quantitative}.
+Many recent methods have been proposed to classify driving behaviors based on past trajectories~\cite{rohanref3,ernestref10,cmetric} and use them for predicting the vehicle's future trajectory~\cite{chandra2020forecasting,li2019learning}.
+On the other hand, recent techniques for prediction and navigation have been based on reinforcement learning, and they tend to learn optimal policies with suitable rewards for collision handling, lane changing, and traffic rule adherence.
+Our goal is to extend these learning methods to account for driver behaviors.